conradbkay/Mantella/README.md

 Instead of saying "Jan 1 1:50" say "Today at 1:50" or "Due in 30 minutes"

 Allow link as [http://mantella.herokuapp.com?action=autoTrial] which would automatically create a guest account which has all premium features for 7 days.
-Migration of guest accounts should be added when this is added
+Migration of guest accounts to proper account should be added after this is added (settings -> set email/password)

 Edit history from git style diffs